-The Alerian MLP Index (Total Return) is a composite of the 50 most prominent energy master limited partnerships calculated by Standard & Poor's using a float-adjusted market capitalization methodology.
+^{} The Alerian MLP Index (Total Return) is a composite of the 50 most prominent energy master limited partnerships calculated by Standard & Poor's using a float-adjusted market capitalization methodology.
 Investors cannot invest directly in an index or benchmark.
-Index returns are gross of any fees, brokerage commissions or other expenses of investing.
+Index returns are gross of any fees, brokerage commissions, taxes, or other expenses of investing.

 Holdings by type of investment % of Net Assets

-Common Stock 74.9%
+Common Stocks 73.6%

-Master Limited Partnerships 23.3%
+Master Limited Partnerships 24.2%

-Short-Term Investment 1.4%
+Short-Term Investment 1.8%

 Other Assets Less Liabilities 0.4%

 100.0%

-Please refer to the Portfolio of Investments that follows in this semi-annual report for a detail of the Fund's holdings.
+Please refer to the Schedule of Investments that follows in this semi-annual report for a detail of the Fund's holdings.